Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 “We went back to the airport to pick it up, and they denied that our luggage was still there, we told them that it was tracked at Las Vegas, so then they changed their story and said it was in a secure location on the tarmac and they cannot get it because there are too many bags.”

-As Monday afternoon, they have yet to be reunited with their checked luggage.
+As of Monday afternoon, they had yet to be reunited with their checked luggage.

-Perkins said they are just thankful that they are all together for the holiday and were able to go back home to Las Vegas instead of being stranded in another city.
+Perkins said they are just thankful they were able to go back home to Las Vegas instead of being stranded in another city.

 Any relief in sight?